singul4ri7y/asif-os/README.md

 ![Demostration 2](demo/display-2.png)

-<b>This project is only for educational purposes, not meant for production.
+<b>This project is only for educational purposes, not meant for production use.
 But I am preparing to write a production ready kernel in near future.
 To follow, go to [AsifOS](https://github.com/AsifOS).</b>